-Pulse radar sets transmit a high-frequency impulse signal of high power.
-After this impulse signal, a longer break follows in which the echoes can be received, before a new transmitted signal is sent out.
-Direction, distance and sometimes if necessary the height or altitude of the target can be determined from the measured antenna position and propagation time of the pulse-signal.
+Pulse radars emit a pulsed (keyed ON/OFF) signal of high power and very high frequency.
+This is followed by a longer pause in which the echoes can be received before a new transmission signal is transmitted.
+The direction distance and, if necessary, height of the target can be determined from the antenna position and runtime of the signal.

 Continuous- Wave Radar

-CW radar sets transmit a high-frequency signal continuously.
-The echo signal is received and processed.
-The receiver need not to be mounted at the same place as the transmitter.
-Every firm civil radio transmitter can work as a radar transmitter at the same time, if a remote receiver compares the propagation times of the direct signal with the reflected one.
-Tests are known that the correct location of an airplane can be calculated from the evaluation of the signals by three different television stations.
+Continuous wave radar or CW radar radiate a transmitting power without interruption.
+The echo signal is received and processed simultaneously and continuously.
+The receiver does not necessarily have to be in the same location as the transmitter.
+Any powerful broadcasting transmitter can also function as a radar transmitter if a remote receiver compares the propagation times of the direct signal with the reflected signal.
+The exact location of an aircraft can be calculated by evaluating the signals from three different television stations. (see passive radar).